 I hope this post helped you to better understand how to do Docker image tagging for open source projects.
 As a very fast bullet point summary:

-• Use the :pr-{pull-request-number} tag for pull requests
+tag for pull requests - Use the

-• Direct users to the :latest tag by default, and mention how to fallback to release tags
+tag by default, and mention how to fallback to release tags